ykamo001/GitMap/README.md

 ##Warning
-Commit all changes to the repository before running this program.
+Before running this program on a git repository, commit all changes to the repository.
 All uncommited changes will be reverted to the last commit.

 ##Downloading and Running